 olive oil and orange cake

 This simple recipe for Olive Oil and Orange Cake celebrates the turning of the season.
 While it still feels a lot like winter most days, the buds on the trees have opened, a few sprigs of flowers have emerged next to mounds of melting snow, and the birds that left in late autumn have returned with their old familiar songs.

 I prefer the red-fleshed Cara Cara oranges for less tang and more sweet.
-When the cake is still quite warm, I brushed the top with local wildflower honey allowing it to seep into the cake while it continued to cool completely.
-This creates a delectably sticky, and subtly sweet, crust.
+When the cake is still quite warm, I brush the top with local wildflower honey allowing it to seep into the cake while it continues to cool completely.
+This creates a delectably sticky, and subtly sweet crust.

+olive oil and orange cake